 In 1944, a musical about the Smith family’s seasonal experiences hit the box offices.
 Titled Meet Me in St. Louis, it starred Judy Garland and was eventually deemed “culturally significant” by the Library of Congress.
 In 2018, the Presbyterian Church (U.S.A.) will gather in the Missouri city for its biennial General Assembly where denominationally significant decisions will be made.

 With 538 commissioners and 183 advisory delegates available to participate in this year’s 223rd General Assembly, the moniker “Meet Me in St. Louis” is again resonating around the country – and the world for that matter – as Presbyterians prepare to worship, fellowship and discuss the future of the denomination.
 The weeklong gathering will convene with opening worship on Saturday, June 16, continue with committees discussing overtures that bring to light everything from fossil fuels to denominational structure to per capita before concluding on June 23.
-Among the most anticipated events of General Assembly will be the naming of a new moderator on opening night, an election that includes three teams, including Synod of the Trinity treasurer Chantal Atnip and her vice moderator Ken Hockenberry from the Presbytery of Chicago.
+Among the most anticipated events of General Assembly will be the naming of a new moderator on opening night, an election that includes three teams, including Synod of the Trinity Treasurer and Strategic Ministry Support Chantal Atnip and her vice moderator Ken Hockenberry from the Presbytery of Chicago.